 - Dresser: You will need a few drawers to store baby's clothes and toys.

 - Changing area: This can be on top of a dresser or a separate changing table.
 It is a good idea to purchase a pad to lay baby on top of when changing.
 You'll be changing a lot of diapers, so it's a good idea to have a comfortable surface at a good height that won't hurt your back.
-Never take your hand or eyes off baby when changing him or her, especially if your changing area is off the ground; babies can roll off the table at the blink of an eye.
+Never take your hand or eyes off baby when changing them, especially if your changing area is off the ground; babies can roll off the table at the blink of an eye.
 Most changing tables have a strap with a buckle to make sure baby doesn’t roll off.
 It is always a good idea to use this.

 - Rocking chair or glider: Although not essential, it's nice to have when feeding baby.
 Pick out one that has padded arms for extra support and comfort.
 A footrest adds additional comfort, especially if breastfeeding.